zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/clone-pdb-using-dbca-silent-mode/clone-pdb-using-dbca-silent-mode.md

 ### Prerequisites

-The following need to be completed before you start:
+Be sure that the following tasks are completed before you start:

 - Obtain an Oracle Cloud account.
 - Create SSH keys.